 How to incorporate SAP archived data into data lakes

 SAP systems include terabytes of historical data.
-However, the typical SAP historical archives are challenging to include in analytics and other business intelligence applications because of their format.
+Nevertheless, incorporating SAP historical archives into analytics and other business intelligence applications can be challenging due to their unique format.

-Data stored in traditional SAP archive solutions do not contribute to better business decisions
+Data stored in SAP archive solutions have the potential to enhance business decision-making.
+But how?

 What is the business value of a data lake without SAP data, and what is the value of SAP data without historical SAP archives?
 Often business data in SAP S/4HANA gets archived as quickly as after 2 years due to rising costs of SAP HANA.
 This makes providing the historical SAP archive for further self-service business intelligence key.